Frequently Asked Questions

 a.
 The latest version of the tool would be available in the <PRODUCT>/bin directory in the environment with internet after running the create-update command.

-3. Then while copying the update zip file into the non-internet environment, copy the updated tool executable into the <PRODUCT>/bin directory.
+3. Next, while copying the update zip file into the non-internet environment, copy the updated tool executable into the <PRODUCT>/bin directory.

-Learn more on the create-update and apply-update commands by referring updates command page
+Learn more about the create-update and apply-update commands by referring to updates command page

 Do I need a key to unlock updates for production?